On the Robustness of Vision Transformers to Adversarial Examples: Conclusion

 The introduction of Vision Transformers represents new opportunities for the field of adversarial machine learning.
 By analyzing these new models, we are the first to uncover several intriguing properties: First, using six different attacks, we showed individual Vision Transformers are just as vulnerable as their CNN counterparts to white-box adversaries.
 Second, we studied the transferability of adversarial examples between Vision Transformers and other model genusus using eight different models for CIFAR-10/CIFAR-100 and seven different models for ImageNet.

 We demonstrated that the transferability between different model genusus are in general, remarkably low.
-Next, we developed a new attack, the Self-Attention Gradient Attack (SAGA) to show this transferability phenomena does not yield robustness under a white-box adversary.
-Finally, by using a simple two model ensemble we demonstrated robustness to black-box adversarial attacks.
-Using our simple ensemble, we can improve the robust accuracy by as much as $60\%$ in some cases, all while maintaining near state-of-the-art clean accuracy on CIFAR-10, CIFAR-100 and ImageNet.
+We then showed this phenomena does not yield white-box security by developing a new white-box attack, the Self-Attention Gradient Attack (SAGA).
+Finally, we showed that under a black-box adversary, the transferability phenomena can be used to achieve robustness.
+Using a two model ensemble, we demonstrated robustness to black-box adversarial attacks.
+This included improving the robust accuracy by as much as $60\%$ in some cases, all while maintaining near state-of-the-art clean accuracy on CIFAR-10, CIFAR-100 and ImageNet.
 Through our comprehensive experiments and analyses, we show how Vision Transformers advance security in the field of adversarial machine learning.

 { }